is a member of the

 the Kevin Torpey Statue Fund.

-For any hotel bar or bar in general that wants to become a place for serious beer folk here are five basic things they
+For any hotel bar or bar in general that wants to become a place for serious beer folk there are five basic things they

 one time I thought I was wrong it turned out I was really right.

-1. A good beer bar has to have at least 12 to 15 taps with no more than 4 pouring Macro lagers, ciders, or “crafty”
+1. A good beer bar has to have at least twelve to fifteen taps with no more than four pouring Macro lagers, ciders, or

-offerings.
+“crafty” offerings.
 Admittedly that’s a big percentage but I’m a generous guy.
-After all, there’s got to be some reason for the
+After all, there’s got to be some reason

-2. A good beer bar should have a solid happy hour.
-If the pub’s hour is 60 minutes in length then they know
+2. A good beer bar should have a solid Happy Hour.
+If the pub’s hour is sixty minutes in length then they may know

-minutes..
-The standard Happy Hour discount is a dollar or two off each beer though more and more places are going
+The standard Happy Hour discount is a dollar or two off each beer though more and more places are going to ½ off

-to ½ off all drafts.
+all drafts.
 I'd tell you where they are but I can barely get a seat now.
-The best deal I ever saw was at the
+The best deal I ever saw was at the former Pizza

-former Pizza Uno Brewpub (yes there was one and only one Uno brewery in the country) along with the JJ Bittings in
+Uno Brewpub (yes there was one and only one Uno brewery in the country) along with the JJ Bittings in Woodbridge,

 3. A good beer bar should serve the majority of their offerings in pint glasses.
 It’s even acceptable (barely) if they

-use those fake "pints" that hold 14 ounce ones since that's still better than the 12 and 10 oz glasses being used at
+use those fake "pints" that hold 14 ounce ones since that's still better than the 12 and 10 ounce glasses being used

-more and more pubs.
-If they serve anything in an imperial pint glass they get an extra star but not for Guinness.
+at more and more pubs.
+If they serve anything in an imperial pint glass they get an extra star but not if its Guinness.